 A: Absolutely.
 There is a long list of things that I do every day with Exede that I didn’t think would be possible via satellite Internet:

-RDP (remote desktop), SSH, large FTP uploads, VOiP calling to landlines/cellphones (using Skype), and even large downloads (usually scheduled during the Late Night Free Zone).
+RDP (remote desktop), SSH, large FTP uploads, VOiP calling to landlines/cellphones (using Skype), and even large downloads.
 Plus, everyday tasks like shopping on Amazon or eBay are much faster than my previous satellite Internet systems.

 Q: Compared to other options in your area, how does Exede stack up?